Chart Color Schemes

 Wheeler Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Cromer Village Green (Proposed Mixed-Use Precinct).
+AreaSearch has identified one major project likely affecting the region: Cromer Village Green (Proposed Mixed-Use Precinct).
 Other notable projects include Wakehurst Parkway Improvements (Frenchs Forest to Narrabeen), Narrabeen Lakeside Estate, and Cromer Heights Estate.
-The following details projects most relevant to the area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.